-If you plan on retiring at 70 and a family history with a shorter life expectancy (or your own poor health) dictates only a decade in retirement, then $1,000,000 is more than likely going to be sufficient retirement savings.
+If you plan on retiring at 70 and have a family history with a shorter life expectancy (or your own poor health) dictates only a decade in retirement, then $1,000,000 could be sufficient retirement savings.

 But if you plan to retire early and your other family members lived to 100?
 You’re going to need more than $1,000,000 in savings to make it through your long retirement.

 Just like the length of retirement plays a big role in how far a million bucks can stretch, so does how you plan to spend that money.

 How much money do you want to spend?
 What’s your intended lifestyle?

 Do you see yourself reading books in your living room, working on your garden, and playing bridge with your neighbors in retirement?